 The extensive river and creek estuaries within the Great Sandy Marine Park, combined with the sheltered environment of the Great Sandy Strait, provide large areas of ideal habitat for mangroves.
 Mangroves ‘kick start’ many coastal food chains.
 Some nutrients are used on the spot, while others are exported with the tides to neighbouring seagrass beds and beyond.
-At some time in their lives, more than 70 per cent of the commercial and recreational fisheries species depend on mangroves.
+At some time in their lives, more than 70% of the commercial and recreational fisheries species depend on mangroves.
 For example, barramundi spawn in mangrove creeks protected from predators.

-Mangrove communities act as stabilisers, which help to reduce excessive sediment flow.
+Mangrove forests act as stabilisers, which help to reduce excessive sediment flow.
 They are of particular importance as they form a protective barrier trapping sediments and stabilising shore and river edges, decreasing the threat of erosive action by currents and stream flow.

 There are 10 mangrove species found in the Great Sandy Marine Park which include:

 - River mangrove (Aegiceras corniculatum)